Persistent processes

 Persistent processes at DreamHost

-This section details how persistent processes are managed depending on the type of server.
+Persistent processes are managed differently depending on the type of server running the command.

-DreamHost does not allow persistent processes to run on shared servers.
+DreamHost does not allow persistent processes to run on Shared Starter or Shared Unlimited plans.

-DreamHost reserves the right to kill any user process on a shared server without warning or prior notification at the discretion of support or the administrators.
-This is done to protect other users and maintain the integrity of a shared server.
+On these types of plans, DreamHost reserves the right to kill any user process without warning or prior notification at the discretion of support or the administrators.
+This is done to protect other users and maintain the integrity of the shared server.

 VPS and Dedicated Servers

-The same policies do not apply to VPS and Dedicated Servers.
-These types of servers can run whatever (legal) processes you like.
+VPS and Dedicated Servers can run any (legal) processes you like.

-However, the owner must realize they accept responsibility for any negative impact that persistent processes may have on their machine.
+However, the user must understand they accept responsibility for any negative impact their persistent processes may have on the server.

 Further information